grzi/city-renaissance-challenge-minecraft/README.md

     <br />
     <blockquote>
         Now that your city is safe, another concern seems to be at the heart of the discussions.
 Some residents begin to be ill or injure themselves while working, and only basic medicine is provided.
 The mayor asks you to think about the creation of a general hospital.
+        <br /><br />
         You start to plan it.
+        <br /><br />
          Suddenly, you see a light coming from your makeshift camp.
 A bright light, and as quickly as it came, it disappears.
 You go there to understand what just happened, and discover a sleeping man.
 He carries a message :
+        <br /><br />

         <em>"We have started the process of de-cryogenisation, the ancient will wake up and join you".</em>
+        <br /><br />

         After a long night, your new guest wakes up.
 He seems to be completely confused, and his words are inconsistent.
 He starts screaming, crying and seems panicked.
 A potion made by Rob Melark is then administered to him and he falls asleep again, leaving you perplexed.
+        <br /><br />
         It seems that some elders are going to need an asylum so that they can rest, regain their sanity.
 Especially since some of the city's current residents are still in shock from the attack.
 You decide to add to your list of plans this asylum, which will be located not far from the hospital, to provide healthcare if necessary.
     </blockquote>